 For ‘secondo’ it had to be lamb, of course.
 This meant getting up at a distinctly unholy hour for Easter Sunday to start the slow-cooked shoulder.
 We’d done some of the prep the night before, so the mirepoix (carrot, onion, celery, leek) had been duly softened and the various other herbs and veg added.
 This dish uses four kinds of beans: cannellini, borlotti, broad beans and yellow beans.
 Except we couldn’t find yellow beans.
 So we used green ones.

 Sometimes everything just works.
 The Prosecco was followed by a couple of good Italian reds.
 The lasagne, having been baked the day before, had settled nicely and held together in attractive slices.
 The lamb shoulder pulled apart exactly as intended.
 The beans looked pretty and, having cooked in the lamb juices, tasted luscious.
 The potatoes with rosemary crisped up beautifully.

 We were groaning by this time, but still managed to attack the tiramisu.
 This was a labour of love from our daughter and her partner.
 With the help of a Youtube video on how to whisk egg whites if you don’t have an electric beater, they produced an airy alcoholic dessert that was a perfect conclusion to the meal.

-Will we do it again next year?
+Will we have another Easter Feaster next year?
 Probably.
 Will it be Italian or Greek?
 Or possibly even Spanish, just for a change?
 Well, I’m already researching the Spanish Easter traditions and this Easter pie sounds pretty tempting.